Joining the United States Coast Guard requires meeting specific medical standards.

 11. Personality Disorders

-These conditions often lead to impaired judgment, difficulty in relationships, and challenges in adapting to changing environments or stress.
+Personality disorders are conditions that often lead to impaired judgment, difficulty in relationships, and challenges in adapting to changing environments or stress.

 12. Substance Abuse History